-- 13. The Lecturer will be entitled to draw upon an Academic Support Allowance (currently £1,200 per annum). - 14.
-The Lecturer will be entitled to four lunches and three dinners per week free of charge at the Common Table, on each day for which the Governing Body makes such provision. - 15.
+13. The Lecturer will be entitled to draw upon an Academic Support Allowance (currently £1,600 per annum).

+- 14. The Lecturer will be entitled to take lunch and dinner daily, free of charge at the Common Table, on each day for which the Governing Body makes such provision. - 15.
 Exeter College has generous family leave arrangements, in line with those offered by the University.
 Details are available on request from the College's HR Manager. - 16.
-A teaching room, which may be shared, will be provided in College.

-- 17. Should the Lecturer wish to do teaching in excess their contractual obligation, it will be remunerated at the standard rates recommended from time to time by the Senior Tutors' Committee, subject to the agreement of the Senior Tutor. - 18.
+A teaching room, which may be shared, will be provided in College. - 17.
+Should the Lecturer wish to do teaching in excess their contractual obligation, it will be remunerated at the standard rates recommended from time to time by the Senior Tutors' Committee, subject to the agreement of the Senior Tutor. - 18.
 The Lecturer should consult the Senior Tutor and other relevant colleagues before taking on any additional employment or responsibilities.